HSLU-Projects/MAIDICO/README.md

 The circular canvas visualises the business activities involved to promote a circular product life cycle.

 #### Reflection
+It's evident that achieving a sustainable economy requires a significant shift in corporate mindset and practices.
+The need to move beyond mere marketing strategies towards tangible actions and integrated sustainability across all aspects of a business model is crucial.
+The emphasis on the circular economy, with its focus on reducing waste and promoting responsible consumption, is a promising approach.

+The interconnected nature of business activities and their impact on the environment and society underscores the complexity and importance of a holistic approach.
+Companies need to consider the broader ecosystem, engage with stakeholders, and innovate in collaboration to create sustainable solutions.

+The toolbox of 38 patterns of the circular economy provides a practical framework for companies to adapt their strategies, encouraging a shift towards a more sustainable future.
+By focusing on aspects such as closing the loop, improving cycles, monetizing responsible consumption, and stimulating awareness, businesses can take concrete steps towards a circular economy.

 #### Used Materials
 - Business Model Innovation for the Circular Economy (Takacs et al.)